September 7, 2021

 Our long-term memory has virtually endless space.
 However, our short-term memory (what your trainees will be using while they watch your video) is limited.
 If you put too much information in one video and/or that information is poorly organized, not all of the learning and development training is going to make it into long-term memory.
 This issue is called “cognitive load”.

 Simply put, the cognitive load has 3 sub-components.
-The intrinsic load is how much the training depends on prior knowledge; in other words, how much you already have to know to understand the training material.
+The intrinsic load is how much the training depends on prior knowledge; in other words, how much you already have to know to understand the training material or learning tools.
 Germane load refers to how hard the brain has to work to understand the material.
 The extraneous load represents how much the brain is distracted by things that don’t help to learn such as irrelevant/extra information or a poorly-designed lesson.

-In general, the cognitive load in your training videos should match the levels of your learners.
+In general, the cognitive load in your training videos should match the levels of your learners and should complement the learning process.
 The next point will help a lot with that.

 Important research by Philip J. Guo, et.al. gives precise data on the optimum video length.
 Guo and his team looked at edX MOOCs.
 This represented 6.9 million video-watching sessions – a huge and almost unprecedented sample size.